mongodb/docs/source/includes/api/list-tables/admin-sync-store-request-documents.rst

    * - assignmentEnabled
      - boolean
-     - Flag indicating whether this sync store can be assigned backup jobs.
+     - *Optional.* Flag indicating whether this sync store can be assigned backup jobs.

    * - encryptedCredentials
      - boolean
-     - Flag indicating whether the username and password for this sync store were encrypted using the credentialstool.
+     - *Optional.* Flag indicating whether the username and password for this sync store were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

    * - labels
      - array of strings
-     - Names used to assign sync stores to specific projects.

-   * - loadFactor
-     - number
-     - A positive integer that expresses how much backup work you want this :term:`snapshot store` to perform compared to another snapshot store.
+     - *Optional.* Array of tags to manage which :term:`backup jobs <backup job>` |onprem| can assign to which :term:`sync stores <sync store>`.

+       Setting these tags limits which backup jobs this sync store can process.
+If omitted, this sync store can only process backup jobs for projects that do not use labels to filter their jobs.

    * - maxCapacityGB
      - number
-     - The maximum amount of data in GB this sync store can store.
+     - *Optional.* The maximum amount of data in GB this sync store can store.

    * - uri